 - Fragments: Whisper of Rime, Whisper of Shards, Whisper of Chains, Whisper of Torment, Whisper of Conduction or Fissures

-- Exotic armour: Any (Wormhusk Crown, Renewal Grasps, or Stomp-EE5 are great defaults)
+- Exotic armour: Frost-EE5 (Wormhusk Crown, Renewal Grasps, or Stomp-EE5 are also viable)

 - Weapons: An Exotic submachine gun like Riskrunner or The Witch Queen’s Osteo Striga will work well.
 Back it up with whatever takes care of the current activity’s Champions.

 - Mods: This is really up to you, but a Charged with Light armour build turns this particular set-up into something terrifying in PvE.
-Slot Discipline mods into each piece of armour, and then go for Taking Charge, Font of Wisdom, High-Energy Fire, Firepower, and Elemental Charge.
-In your Arms, make sure you include the relevant Seasonal Mods.
+You won’t need to work hard on Discipline with this build, and should focus on Mobility and Resilience.
+Go for Taking Charge, Font of Wisdom, High-Energy Fire, Firepower, and Elemental Charge.
+For an extra kick, go for Stasis legs and slot the Elemental Shards mod.
+With this, all collected Shards will act like Elemental Wells and apply CWL.

 The purpose of this build is to always have your grenade up.
 Grim Harvest causes frozen or slowed enemies to leave behind Stasis crystals on death, and a Duskfield Grenade will impart that status on any enemy inside its dome.
 The really cool part is what the Fragments do.
 Whisper of Rime will grant a portion of Overshield for every crystal you collect; Whisper of Shards boosts your grenade recharge rate for each one; and Whisper of Chains reduces damage taken when you’re in the vicinity of Stasis crystals.